 The ability to remain 100% in tune with an ever-changing business is another benefit of middleware solutions because they are easily evolved.
 It is not unusual to hear that these types of solutions cost less than off the shelf packages, yet they deliver far greater value and function to the companies embracing this technology.

 Middleware can be built to suit most business requirements, which enables it to cover a very wide application use.
-This is the case especially where the need to digitise processes exists.
+This is particularly the case where the need exists to digitally transform processes.
 The best way to describe this is to take an example of what we built for one of our customers: